The Divine Fury: Production

 The film began production on August 14, 2018.
 It reunites director Jason Kim and actor Park Seo-joon, after Midnight Runners.

 Release

 The film was released in cinemas in Australia and New Zealand on August 8, 2019, licensed by Purple Plan and distributed by Magnum Films, and in the United States and Canada on August 16, 2019, distributed by Well Go USA Entertainment.

+Reception

+The film was released on 1405 screens on July 31, 2019.
+It opened at second place with 380,092 admissions.
+With a total production cost of ₩14.7 billion, it required at least 3 million (South Korean) admissions to cross the break-even point.
+The film was produced with a sequel in mind, but the successor is unclear due to the film's box office failure.

+Projected sequel

+The closing credits ends with a teaser announcement, for a sequel film to be called "The Green Exorcist", that would follow Father Choi.